-Whether you are considering moving in with a partner or you are concerned as to how your finances will be affected following separation, our experts are able to assist.
+Whether you are considering moving in with a partner or you are concerned as to how your finances will be affected following separation, our cohabitation solicitors are able to assist.

-If you have already separated and require advice as to whether there is a potential claim against property, our lawyers will be able to advise you as to your options.
+If you have already separated and require advice as to whether there is a potential claim against property, our cohabitation solicitors will be able to advise you as to your options.